Poems and Songs of Vladimir Vysotsky. In a Faraway Kingdom.

 Wish it’d last the whole year instead!

-Our road leads us through the woods and leas
+Our road does lead us through the woods and leas

 Right to the distant parts where we belong.